 "Sayori clutches the desk beside her to support herself, knees shaking."

 Sayori: "I-I'm a little clumsy today..."

 MC: "Let's sit down, Sayori..."

 "I grab Sayori's arm and help her sit at the desk."

-I get that Sayori is clumsy.
-But does she really need help with picking up a pencil and sitting down?
-I knew a 1-year-old who could do those activities on her own.
+I get that Sayori is clumsy, but does she really need help with picking up a pencil and sitting down?
+1-year-olds do those activities on their own.

 This is distinct from the misandrist trope that fathers are harsh and mothers are loving, because there the implication is that one is good and the other is bad while here the implication is that both are good, they just specialize in different virtues.
-And there's nothing wrong with that in a vacuum, it's just that it's become such a cliche that it's kind of just assumed, both in fiction and in real life.
-We could use some stories that invert the stereotypes to remind us that this isn't built in to human nature.
+And there's nothing wrong with that in a vacuum, the problem is that it's a cultural belief - many people actually think this is built in to our biology.
+We could use some stories that invert the stereotypes to erode that belief.